miklevin/MikeLev.in/_posts/2024-10-03-notebooks-to-fasthtml.md

 no-brainer.
 This was critical in winning me back to having an open mind about webdev again.

-## My Future Enthusiasm for Tech Requires Careful Planning
+## Surviving the AI-Disrupt: A Tech Enthusiast's New Focus

 But these next few chisel-strikes to make it a reality have to be very careful and measured.
 Otherwise, things go out of control and I lose the love for it.